NCCA/cfgaa24programingassignment-Oshersh15/README.md

    - **Bibliography**
     https://www.enjoyalgorithms.com/blog/rotate-a-matrix-by-90-degrees-in-an-anticlockwise-direction - understanding how matrix rotation works.

-    -Most of the materials I used as a reference and for guidance where the materials in Jon Macey's WebPages and the NGL demos on NCCA gitHub, and as I stated before, my starting point was the VAOPrimitives demo.
+    - Most of the materials I used as a reference and for guidance where the materials in Jon Macey's WebPages and the NGL demos on NCCA gitHub, and as I stated before, my starting point was the VAOPrimitives demo.